Sperm Donation in Chicagoland Area

 After you decide that sperm donation is the right choice to help you start a family, you then have to start the process of picking a donor.
 As mentioned above, you can choose to use a sperm bank and receive an anonymous donation from one of the thousands of profiles.
 Another option is to choose a known donor.
 Some couples will ask family members or friends to donate because they feel more comfortable knowing the donor rather than picking an anonymous option.
 When choosing a donor, it can be helpful to first make a list of the attributes that are most important to you.
 Then, use this list to guide you as you review anonymous profiles or as you think about people in your life who could be potential donors.

 Donor sperm can be used in a few different treatments.
 For women with plenty of healthy eggs and good fertility, the simplest way to use donor sperm is through intrauterine insemination (IUI).
 In this process, the donor sperm is placed in the uterus using a catheter while the woman is ovulating with the intent of fertilizing the egg she releases.
 Donor sperm can also be utilized in cycles where the ovaries are stimulated, such as Clomid or injectable cycles.
 We may also utilize donor sperm during an IVF cycle, where an egg is first retrieved from the woman and then fertilized in a lab with donor sperm before being implanted back into the uterus.

 Contact Our Fertility Center

 At RMI, our goal is to help both couples and single women grow their families.
 If you’ve been struggling with infertility or need help conceiving, we are here to assist you in the process.
-We offer many treatment options and will help you determine which option will best meet your unique needs.
+We offer many fertility treatment options and will help you determine which option will best meet your unique needs.
 Please reach out to us today to schedule an appointment.

 Have more questions?
 Speak with an RMI team member.